If you're on the market for a custom designer engagement ring at a fair price, this Ritani review is for you.

 Ritani Reserve Diamonds are shipped to the closest trusted partner to you, that way you can come up for your free in-store preview.
 That's right, there is no obligation to buy.

 If you decide that you don't like the diamond ring you've put together, you can simply say so.
-All of Ritani's jewelry is one of a kind, so the diamond will be sent back to inventory and the setting will be melted down to be reused.
+All of Ritani's jewelry is one of a kind, so the diamond will be returned to inventory and the setting will be melted down to be reused.

-The relationships Ritani has is integral to its success.
+The relationships Ritani has are integral to its success.

 I decided to get a little more research for this guide, so I popped up their online chat.
 Within 10 seconds, I was put with someone named Lizbeth.
 She was friendly with a "hi, how are you" vibe.

 I'm really disappointed with the fact that Ritani doesn't have 360˚ video or even images for all the diamonds, so I wanted to know why.
 There wasn't too good of an explanation, but she did tell me that I can request HD images and get them, so that's okay.